i Phone Tips For Photographing Your Children Around the Christmas Tree

 A clutter-free background makes sure your family and tree are the stars of the show.
 Tidy up the space & hide stray wires.

-- Make it natural for example let your children sip hot chocolate.
+• Make it natural for example let your children sip hot chocolate or read a festive book.

 3. Mastering Your iPhone Settings